JurassicJessie/Coursera_Capstone/Battle of the Neighborhoods Final Report.md

 ##### Cluster 1
 - This cluster had the most neighborhoods and with large variety.
-It also had 15 neighborhoods with bars listed as the top 10 most common venues.

-##### Cluster 2
-- This cluster returned 10 neighborhoods with Park and Diner listed in the the top common venues and no bars since this cluster is large I will list the neighborhoods with the neighborhood name and Bar venue place.
+It also had 15 neighborhoods with bars listed as the top 10 most common venues. since this cluster is large I will list the neighborhoods with the neighborhood name and Bar venue place.

 Northwood Park, York University - Bar is 4th most common venue